KingsStarDV/OpenGVS/README.md

 # SAFETY WARNING [Read This First]
 ## ⚠️ Safety

-OpenGVS applies a small electrical current across the mastoid processes (behind the ears) to stimulate the vestibular system.
-Please read this before building or using it.
+OpenGVS applies a small amount of current across the mastoid (behind the ears) to stimulate the vestibular system.
+You are requied to read this before continuing:

-**Do not use this device if you:**
+**Dont Use OPENGVS or Similar Device if You::**
 - Have a pacemaker, cochlear implant, or any other implanted electronic medical device
 - Have epilepsy or a history of seizures
 - Have any diagnosed neurological or inner-ear condition (e.g. vestibular disorders, Ménière's disease)
-- Have skin damage, cuts, or irritation at the electrode contact points

 **Before first use:**
-- Verify the actual output current with a multimeter — don't rely on the calculated value alone.
-Confirm it stays within the intended limit under real load before it ever touches skin.
+- Verify the output current with a multimeter — don't rely on the calculated value alone.
+Check if it stays within the limit before using it on skin.
-- Double-check polarity and connections.
-A miswired H-bridge or a failed current-limiting stage could send more current than intended.
+- Double Check for the connections..
+Any faulty connection in any of the circuit can result in flow of more current than safe.
-- Test on a dummy load (e.g. a resistor matching skin resistance) before testing on a person.
+- Test on a dummy load (for eg. a Resistor of 10k OHM)

-- Start at the lowest possible setting and increase gradually.
-Stop immediately if you feel pain, a burning sensation, nausea, headache, or anything beyond mild tingling/pulling.

 **General:**
-This is an experimental DIY project, not a medical device.
-It hasn't been tested or certified for safety by any regulatory body.
-Build and use it entirely at your own risk.
-If you have any doubts about your health or the device's safety, consult a doctor before use, and don't use it on other people without their informed consent.
+This is a open source Project and is not cerfitied as a medical device..
+Use it with caution and at you own risk.
+If you are unclear whether to use this or not, consult a doctor first..

 ALSO dont use it near stairs, machineries, water or anyplace where falling can cause major injuries..